clutso/geolocSamples/wifi_Python__Win/README.md

       `echo GEOLOC_KEY=USE_YOUR_OWN_KEY> .env`

-3) Run the main.py file:

-      `python main.py`

-4) :warning: **For some reason, winwifi needs to be runned at least once to properly work** :warning: The following command needs to be runned on every new terminal:
+3) :warning: **For some reason, winwifi needs to be runned at least once to properly work** :warning: The following command needs to be runned on every new terminal:

       `wifi scan`

-5) run the main.py file:
+4) run the main.py file:

       `python main.py`

-6) Enjoy
+5) Enjoy